 Shared Documents allow a department to collaborate on documents.
 It's also possible to have versioning associated with a file so that it is possible to rollback to an earlier version if necessary.

-- You will then asked to name the Document Library, and answer some questions about it:
+- You will then asked to name the Document Library, and if you click on Advanced Options answer some questions about it:

 - Document Version History: If you would like to switch on version history on any document uploaded to this library, select "Yes".
 For space reasons, the default for this option is "No" as not all people need versioning.